bobvantiel/scalardiversity/data/README.md

 ## Data
-This repository contains the data reported in "Scalar diversity: a processing perspective".
+This repository contains the data files reported in "Scalar diversity: a processing perspective".